r-dziewaltowski/ClassicCalculator/README.md

 2) An error occurs when the integer part of the result is too large to fit in the display
 3) The least meaningful digits of the decimal part of the result are truncated to fit in the display

-User can provide a logger object to the constructor that will be used by the library.
+The user can also provide a logger object in the constructor that will be used internally by the library.

 Missing functionality:
 - Memory features (M+, M-, etc.)